sentry456123/list-player/README.md

 Simple minimalistic music player.

 # Dependencies
-- tkinter
+- Tkinter
-- python-vlc (Note that you also need to install VLC itself. python-vlc uses it as a dependency.)
+- Python-vlc (Note that you also need to install VLC itself.
+Python-vlc uses it as a dependency.)
-- pyinstaller (Optional, used to create a single executable file.
+- PyInstaller (Optional, used to create a single executable file.
 Run installer.py to quickly generate it.)

 # Build Instructions
 - Simply run list_player.py with python3.
 - If you want a single executable file, then you need to run installer.py with python3.

+# How to use it
+1. Click the button called "Add files".
+2. Select single or multiple files.
+3. Click "Play".
+4. ENJOY YOUR FRICKING MUSIC OH YEAH.

 # Bug reports
 Any bug reports will be appreciated.